hamidmayeli/Gener8/docs/how-it-works.md

 record PropertyTypeData(
     string Type,
-    bool HasTypeMapping,        // true when the type was remapped via [TypeMapping] bool NeedsSpreadAssignment); // true when an abstract collection was remapped to List<T> (DynamoDB/MongoDB)
+    bool HasTypeMapping,              // true when the type was remapped (via [TypeMapping] or collection/array → List<T>) bool HasGenericTypeMapping,       // true when the remapping was a collection/array → List<T> (not a direct [TypeMapping]) bool NeedsSpreadAssignment,       // true when an abstract collection was remapped to List<T> (DynamoDB/MongoDB) bool IsEnum,                      // true when the property is an enum type (used for DynamoDB/MongoDB annotations) bool IsNullable,                  // true when the property type is nullable string?
+EnumCollectionElementType); // non-null for IList<TEnum> / IList<TEnum?>: holds "EnumType" or "EnumType?"

 record FlattenedPropertyData(
     string ReadPath,            // model-side read expression, e.g. "Address?.Street"